rpdelaney/l4d2-tourney-rules/rules.md

 Tournament competitors will not break server rules at any time when they are using someone else's server.

+### Section 8: Legal

+Copyright (C) 2014-19 by Ryan Delaney.
+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+A copy of the license is included in the file titled "LICENSE".

+Valve, the Valve logo, Left 4 Dead, Left 4 Dead 2, Steam, and the Steam logo are trademarks and/or registered trademarks of Valve Corporation.
+All other trademarks are property of their respective owners.

 <!-- EXLINKS -->
 [1]: https://github.com/rpdelaney/l4d2-tourney-rules